Tuesday, March 29, 2022 | 8:00 pm

 Read full album note.

-Cook describes the resulting songs as “hymn-provisations,” telling the INDY Weekly’s Dan Ruccia that making the album was “an act of me getting out of my own way and having it not be about anything other than what needed to come through in a moment.
+Cook describes the resulting songs as “hymn-provisations,” telling the INDY Week’s Dan Ruccia that making the album was “an act of me getting out of my own way and having it not be about anything other than what needed to come through in a moment.
 That isn’t me that’s coming through.
 I can’t even take credit for it.
 There’s just so much divine, cosmic beauty, and meaning in that entire experience.”
-Cook plays All These Years in the Nelson Music Room at Duke University, an intimate recital hall built in 1912.
+Cook will play All These Years in the Nelson Music Room at Duke University, an intimate recital hall built in 1912.

 Phil Cook - Queen Of Branches [Official Music Video]